The Blowup Formula for the Instanton Part of Vafa-Witten Invariants on Projective Surfaces: Nakajima--Yoshioka blow-up algorithm

-This, and the remaining terms from step \ref{singlefirststep}, become the collection indexed by $I$.
-We apply Lemma \ref{lem: Twisting by O(C)} for various values of $n\geq 0$ to obtain moduli spaces of the desired form.
+This, and the remaining terms from step \ref{singlefirststep}, become the collection indexed by $I$ (observing that $\Phi' =0$ in this case).
+As detailed in Step \ref{singlesecstep}, we apply Lemma \ref{lem: Twisting by O(C)} for various twists to bring the remaining terms in $I$ into the desired form.
 This completes the algorithm. \end{enumerate} \end{itemize} \end{alg}

 \begin{alg}[\textit{Nakajima--Yoshioka Blow-Up Algorithm}] Let $\ell \geq 0$ be an integer and suppose $\chat :=p^*c-\ell \eCH_0$. \begin{itemize}[leftmargin=2em] \item[$\blacktriangleright$] {\ttfamily INPUT:} The input for the algorithm is an integral of the form